 Strategy Map (SM) is one of the widely used methods to create business aligned IT strategy map providing valuable insights to business executives.
 However, problem with strategy map method is that it is not easy to use which can lend itself to various interpretations.
 This is because linkages between the strategic objectives in the four strategy map perspectives are not explicit which makes SM ambiguous.
 Goal modelling approaches from Requirements Engineering (RE) have proven rigorous in elicitation and representation of information system requirements.
 In an attempt to make explicit the causal relationships of SM linkages meaningful this research proposes the use of goal modelling approach i*.

-Babar, AR, Zowghi, D, Cox, K, Tosic, V, Bleistein, SJ & Verner, J 2008, 'Problem Frames and Business Strategy Modelling', International Conference on Software Engineering, International Conference on Software Engineering, ACM, Liepzig, Germany, pp. 48-51.View/Download from: UTS OPUS or Publisher's site
+Babar, AR, Zowghi, D, Cox, K, Tosic, V, Bleistein, SJ & Verner, J 2008, 'Problem Frames and Business Strategy Modelling', International Conference on Software Engineering, International Conference on Software Engineering, ACM, Liepzig, Germany, pp. 48-51.View/Download from: Publisher's site

 Requirements engineering describes how an IT implementation will support business functions.
 Most IT systems are operational in nature and typical requirements engineering techniques and methods are usually adequate in capturing and documenting the requirements for such systems.
 Jackson's problem frames is a technique that is suitable for straightforward IT systems descriptions.
 However, when an organization deploys an IT system that must deliver upon its competitive business strategy, then an appropriate technique or method needs to be used to capture that business strategy in order to connect it to business-critical IT requirements.
 Here we provide an overview of the use and adaptation of problem frames to connect requirements to business strategy.
 We found that a simplification of the problem frames notation was necessary and that to be really effective, we had to integrate problem fames with goal modelling and Map, a method that helps describe the evolution of IT over time.